What to Expect - International Students

 The safety and well-being of our students remains a top priority.

 UCR is committed to delivering in-person instruction, research opportunities, and student support services wherever possible.
 As a nationally-ranked residential public research university, an on-campus presence is essential to successfully advance our mission of instruction, research, and public service.

 Please remember that all the student support services on campus are here to assist you when you arrive.
-You can find more information about what’s available on here.
-Take a few minutes to review the site and make sure to visit the Students & Parents page .
+Take a few minutes to review this site and make sure to visit the Students & Parents page .

-The circumstances around COVID-19 are rapidly changing, and campus guidelines will continue to evolve as guidance from local, state, and national health authorities are updated.
-Please continue to the Campus Return site for updated information with specifics about fall quarter operations on campus.
+Campus guidelines will continue to evolve as guidance from local, state, and national health authorities are updated.
+Please continue to the COVID-19 site for updated information with specifics about operations on campus.